-Kirby: In 1987 you published a paper entitled "Why something like socialism is needed in the transition to something like communism", making it clear you rejected the capitalist road to socialism or communism as advocated by Robert van der Veen and Philippe van Parijs.
-However in the article "Sociological Marxism" which you cowrote with Michael Burawoy in 2000 you advocate as a key proposal the idea of a basic income guarantee set at 125% of the poverty line.
-Two key proponents of this idea are Robert van der Veen and Philippe van Parijs.
+(4) In 1987 you published a paper entitled 'Why something like socialism is needed in the transition to something like communism' making it clear you rejected the capitalist road to socialism or communism as advocated by Robert Van der Veen and Philippe Van Parijs.
+However in the article 'Sociological Marxism' which you co-wrote with Michael Burawoy in 2000 you advocate as a key proposal the idea of a basic income guarantee set at 125% of the poverty line.
+Two key proponent of this idea are Robert Van der Veen and Philippe Van Parijs.
 In the article you write that although the idea of a basic income guarantee does not do away with capitalist exploitation, it is feasible institutional design.
 The question arises of whether you still object to the capitalist road to communism.
 Is something like socialism still required in the transition to something like communism?

-Wright: I suppose that I am no longer as certain as I was in the 1980s that universal basic income is incompatible with capitalism.
-In the earlier article I argued that the rate of taxation needed to sustain a high basic income and the level of empowerment of workers generated by the partial decommodification of labor that accompanies basic income (since now workers are no longer separated from their means of subsistence) were inconsistent with private ownership of capital.
-Capital would simply leave places where a high basic income was established.
+I suppose that I am no longer as certain as I was in the 1980s that universal basic income is incompatible with capitalism.
+In the earlier article I argued that the rate of taxation needed to sustain a high BI and the level of empowerment of workers generated by the partial decommodification of labor that accompanies BI (since now workers are no longer separated from their means of subsistence) were inconsistent with private ownership of capital.
+Capital would simply leave places where a high BI was established.

 This may still be right.
-A high basic income may be incompatible with capitalism.
+A high BI may be incompatible with capitalism.
 But it may not be.
-This all depends upon the extent to which there are powerful locational advantages for capital accumulation to continue in places with a basic income - advantages due to infrastructure, to human capital, to political stability, to social networks, and so on.
-The fact is that in some countries something quite close to a basic income is already in place.
+This all depends upon the extent to which there are powerful locational advantages for capital accumulation to continue in places with a BI - advantages due to infrastructure, to human capital, to political stability, to social networks, and so on.
+The fact is that in some countries something quite close to a BI is already in place.

-So, the answer to the question is that I don't know whether a high basic income is possible under capitalism.
+So, the answer to the question is that I don't know whether a high BI is possible under capitalism.
 There was a time in the first half of the 19th century when most people believed that a universal franchise was incompatible with capitalism.
 Even Marx initially felt that it would be a threat to capitalist institutions.
 But capitalism adapted and in the end was stabilized by democratic institutions.
-Basic income might well turn out to be a stabilizing reform as well.
+Basic Income might well turn out to be a stabilizing reform as well.

-Kirby: In "Sociological Marxism" you reject the Frankfurt School and Western Marxism approach by arguing that anti-capitalism is not a sufficient basis on which to construct a socialist alternative.
-However although not sufficient, is it not necessary and does institutional feasible design constitute anti-capitalism?
+(5) In 'Sociological Marxism' you reject the Frankfurt School and Western Marxism approach by arguing that anticapitalism is not a sufficient basis on which to construct a socialist alternative.
+However although not sufficient, is it not necessary and does institutional feasible design constitute anticapitalism?

-Wright: To say that anti-capitalism is not enough is to argue that socialism cannot be conceptualised simply as a negation of capitalism.
-Of course one can still be anticapitalist in the sense of condemning the values which capitalism promotes, pointing out the harms to human well being systematically produced by capitalism, showing how capitalism undermines human flourishing in many ways, and so on.
+To say that Anticapitalism is not enough is to argue that socialism cannot be conceptualised simply as a negation of capitalism.
+Of course one can still be anticapitalist in the sense of condemning the values which capitalism promotes, pointing outs the harms to human wellbeing systematically produced by capitalism, showing how capitalism undermines human flourishing in many ways, and so on.
 But this is not enough to put an alternative to capitalism on the agenda, and that requires the elaboration of feasible institutional alternatives to capitalist principles.